BenTidball/LAP-2-Code-Challenge/README.md

  - When a user hits 'publish', the post should be stored in a database and the client redirected to a show path
  - The user should be able to access their post using that show path even after a server restart
  - Edit and delete functionality is not required

 # Installation and usage
 Application and all dependencies is handled and ran on Docker.</br>
 Ensure that docker is currently running and type: `docker compose up` within the terminal within the root of the server directory <i>"LAP-2-Code-Challenge/server"</i></br>
-You can now expect the client to be working in tandem the server which is now running on port 3000.
+You can now expect the client to be working in tandem the server which is now running on port 3000. <br/>
+To stop and the server from running press `ctrl + c`. </br> To remove the built containers type: `docker compose down`

 # Technologies
 - HTML
 - JavaScript
 - Docker
     - PostgreSQL
+    - Express

 # Routes